 A description of the New Netherlands, written by Adriaen Van der Donck, first published in 1655, is actually one of America's oldest literary treasures.
 It has been translated into English and French.

 In the late 1960's an archivist in the New York State Library, made an astounding discovery; 12,000 pages of centuries old correspondence, court cases, legal contracts and reports from a forgotten society; the Dutch colony, centered on Manhattan which pre–dated the thirteen original American colonies.
-Over hte past 30 years, scholar Charles T. Gehring has been translating this trove.
-The Dutch colony was founded w years after the Pilgrims landes.
+Over the past 30 years, scholar Charles T. Gehring has been translating this trove.
+The Dutch colony was founded only 3 years after the Pilgrims landed.
 They arrived in 1609 with the lowland ship 'The Half Moon' under Hudson, a British captian, hired by the Dutch West Indian Company.
 History however was forgotten, mainly because the English and the Dutch, the two European superpowers of the 17th century, were bitter enemies.
 Once the English took over the Dutch territory and changed New Amsterdam into New York, they decided that was when the real history of the region began.
 We also must realize that ⅞ of our historical writings about this new republic has come from authors that have been Englishmen or descendants from Englishmen, living in New England.
 Naturally, those men have written wholly or largely from an English standpoint and in the English language.
 England, and the rest of the world, has merely accepted what those historians have chosen to lay at their doorstep.
 These historians have also told us that the settlement that predated New York was not really worth mention but those 12,000 charred, mold riddled documents, which recently were declared a national treasure, paint a very different picture that I like to share with you tonight.
 These documents show that the Dutch build a vital North American territory, and that the port of Manhattan was plugged into the global Dutch trading empire, for a big part by the West Indian Trading Company.
 It is known that within 20 years of the first landing, the Governor of what was then called New Netherlands, would make the ultimate business deal; the legendary purchase of Manhattan Island for 24 dollars.
 New Amsterdam, now New York City, was founded.

 As a matter of fact, the reading world of America has yet to learn the real extend of the strong Dutch influence which underlies the American institutions and have shaped American life.